Annual Foundations Exhibition

 A comprehensive base in Foundations promotes an understanding and application of the basic elements of design, creative and analytical thinking, and problem solving, all of which are essential to pursuing a program in the visual arts.
 By learning to make meaningful connections between art and design, students are able to formulate informed decisions regarding their educational experience in the Department of Art & Design.

-An introductory drawing course in which the concepts of composition, figure-ground, line, value, contour, gesture, linear and aerial perspective are studied using a variety of drawing techniques and media.
+A study of the concepts of composition, figure-ground, line, value, contour, gesture, linear and aerial perspective from direct observation using a variety of media, drawing techniques and rendering methods.

 Prerequisite: ART 1010.
 A continuation of Drawing I. This course will include further development of drawing techniques and rendering methods.
 The relationship between perception and conception in form will be explored as it pertains to representation and abstraction.